oxsecurity/megalinter/docs/descriptors/python_pylint.md

   Options related to output formatting and reporting

   --output-format <format>, -f <format>
                         Set the output format.
-Available formats are text, parseable, colorized, json and msvs (visual studio).
+Available formats are: text, parseable, colorized, json2 (improved json format),
+                        json (old json format) and msvs (visual studio).
 You can also give a reporter class, e.g. mypackage.mymodule.MyReporterClass.
   --reports <y or n>, -r <y or n>
                         Tells whether to display a full report or only the